drogonframework/drogon-website/README.md

 makepkg
 ```

-Then is should generate `drogon-website-0.0.1-x86_64.tar.zst` inside `trunk`.
+The generated `drogon-website-0.0.1-x86_64.tar.zst` should be located inside `trunk`.
 Just use `pacman -U` to install it and start it through systemd.

 ```bash
 sudo pacman -U drogon-website*.pkg.tar.zst sudo systemctl start drogon-website
 ```

-By default the service listens on 0.0.0.0 port 4231.
-To change the IP address that the service is listening on.
-Edit `/usr/share/drogon-website/drogon_config.json` and change `address`.
+By default, the service listens on 0.0.0.0 port 4231.
+To change the IP address that the service is listening on, edit `/usr/share/drogon-website/drogon_config.json` and change `address`.

 ```json
 /*inside the configuration file*/